 Defrauding an Innkeeper in the State of California

-Defrauding an innkeeper sounds like a very specific charge, tied to a specific kind of business.
-The name of the charge is slightly misleading in this respect.
-In fact, individuals can face PC 537 charges if they try to defraud any business, including businesses that:
+Defrauding an innkeeper sounds like a very exact charge tied to a specific kind of business.
+The name of the offense is slightly misleading in this respect.
+In fact, individuals can face PC 537 charges if they try to defraud any business, including those that:

 - Provide lodging